-Stocks take breather as ADP jobs data signals slow hiring
+Stocks recoup losses as oil tops $45

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In Europe, Britain’s FTSE 100 was trading higher by 0.55% after the government gave the green light for the Pfizer/BioNTech COVID-19 vaccine to be distributed, while France’s CAC 40 and Germany’s DAX 30 were weaker by 0.38% and 0.63%, respectively.
+In Europe, Britain’s FTSE 100 finished up 1.23% after the government gave the green light for the Pfizer/BioNTech COVID-19 vaccine to be distributed, while France’s CAC 40 ticked higher by 0.02% and Germany’s DAX 30 fell 0.52%.

 Asian markets ended little changed with Japan’s Nikkei 225 edging up 0.05%, China’s Shanghai Composite index slipping 0.08% and Hong Kong’s Hang Seng 225 falling 0.13%.